alexmanly/httpdbaas/README.md

 # httpdbaas

 This cookbook installs the apache2 package and starts the apache2 service.
-The purpose of this cookbook is to act a runtime dependency for the [sitedbaas](https://github.com/binamov/sitedbaas) cookbook.
+The purpose of this cookbook is to act as a runtime dependency for the [sitedbaas](https://github.com/binamov/sitedbaas) cookbook.

 ## supported platforms
 This cookbook has been tested on: